Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Deep -Benchmarks

 \subsection{Deep $Q$-Networks}

-We present an integrated approach combining deep learning strategies with $Q$-learning.
-At the heart of our DQN framework lies a complex NN architecture.
-It is crafted to provide precise estimates of the $Q$ function, which is expressed as $Q(s, a) = \mathbb{E}[R_{t+1} + \gamma \max_{a'} Q(s', a') \mid s, a]$, where it predicts the expected rewards for taking action $a$ in state $s$ and following the optimal policy thereafter.
+We present an integrated approach combining DL strategies with $Q$-learning.
+At the heart of the DQN framework lies a complex DNN architecture \cite{sutton1998reinforcement,van2016deep}.
+It is crafted to provide precise estimates of the $Q$ function, which is expressed as $Q(\qs, \qa) = \mathbb{E}[r_{t+1} + \gamma \max_{\qa'} Q(\qs', \qa') \mid \qs, \qa]$, where it predicts the expected rewards for taking action $\qa$ in state $\qs$ and following the optimal policy thereafter \cite{van2016deep}.

-Our NN is trained with a variant of the Bellman equation as its loss function, denoted as $L(\theta) = \mathbb{E}[(y_t - Q(s, a; \theta))^2]$.
-Here, $y_t =R_{t+1} + \gamma \max_{a'} Q(s', a'; \theta) $ denotes the target $Q$-value, with $\theta$ representing the unified set of parameters for action selection and evaluation.
-Additionally, our DQN methodology enhances learning efficiency and stability by implementing an experience replay mechanism.
-This mechanism involves storing and randomly sampling past experiences which in turn minimizes the correlation between consecutive learning samples.
+The DNN is trained with a variant of the Bellman equation as its loss function, denoted as $L(\qtheta) = \mathbb{E}[(\hat{y}_t - Q(\qs, \qa; \qtheta))^2]$ \cite{sutton1998reinforcement,van2016deep}.
+Here, $\hat{y}_t =r_{t+1} + \gamma \max_{\qa'} Q(\qs', \qa'; \qtheta) $ denotes the target $Q$-value, with $\qtheta$ representing the unified set of parameters for action selection and evaluation.
+Additionally, the DQN methodology enhances learning efficiency and stability by implementing an experience replay mechanism.
+This mechanism involves storing and randomly sampling experiences, which minimizes the correlation between consecutive learning samples \cite{lin1992self}.